inngest/website/pages/blog/_posts/building-webhooks-that-scale.md

 ## v0.1 - Handling webhooks on your existing backend

-Your version zero of your webhook likely starts with just adding a new endpoint onto your existing backend or API server to to handle your new webhook.
+Your version zero of your webhook likely starts with just adding a new endpoint onto your existing backend or API server to handle your new webhook.
 This approach works for an MVP, but it’s only viable at low throughput to start.

 ![A simple webhook as part of your API server](/assets/blog/building-webhooks-that-scale/simple-webhook.png)